CS109b-Team37/Pollution-Prediction/README.md

 - Data : contains all datasets used for analysis
 - Reference Docs: contains all project reference materials, ppts, airpred journal article
 - EDA Notebooks: Notebooks that will meet 2nd milestone for EDA

+# Milestone 2 Instructions

+As part of your final project,  please perform exploratory data analysis (EDA) on the data you have received.
+In order to simulate the "real world," the details of this are deliberately left open-ended, so your EDA should be what you consider the best for the domain you are working in and the specifics of the data.
+Please cite any references that you use when learning more about the topic of your project.

+Key Questions:

+- Given everything you have learned, if you faced this data set in the wild, how would you proceed?

+- What are the important measures?

+- What are the right questions to ask, and how can the data answer them?